 - raise the standards of basic skills across all cohorts.

-From Nursery onwards, children learn phonics following the Letters and Sounds progression.
+From Nursery onwards, children learn phonics following the Rocket Phonics SSP programme.
 Once their phonics is secure they progress to the spelling and grammar outcomes set out in the National Curriculum.
-We use Read Write Inc. to support spelling and where additional phonics work is needed.

-Across the school, guided reading ensures that targeted reading skills can be developed.
-Pupils take home graded reading books and library books to share with parents and read for pleasure.
+Across the school, rigorous teaching of reading ensures that targeted reading skills can be developed.
+Pupils take home graded reading books linked to their development level in phonics and later, in comprehension and library books to share with parents and read for pleasure.

 Spiritual, Moral, Social and Cultural Development (SMSC)